 Radio time is typically sold in 15, 30, or 60 second increments.
 The rates for radio air time may vary depending on the market, and may begin at approximately \$150 to \$300 per point.
+The morning commute and Publication of the State Bar of Arizona © 2017 All Rights Reserved.

-The morning commute and afternoon drive times are traditionally the highest audience times, therefore the most expensive.
+afternoon drive times are traditionally the highest audience times, therefore the most expensive.
 In addition, talk radio often has a listenership with a higher loyalty (less likely to have casual listeners who frequently switch stations) than the average music station, thus making those programs more attractive.
 It goes without saying the more attractive, the more costly.